rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     git push -u origin main
     ```
     <p class="warn">
-        ⛷️ <b>NOTE</b> ⛷️ - If pet-battle folder is not appearing on the left hand side, you need to add it to your workspace manually as follows:
+        ⛷️ <b>NOTE</b> ⛷️ - If pet-battle folder is not appearing on the left-hand side, you need to add it to your workspace manually as follows:
     </p>

     Click the hamburger menu on the top left, then `File > Add Folder to Workspace`